 Some professions like medical practitioners require much time and attention for staying up-to-date in this rapidly changing world.
 Their daily job is related to people’s health, thus being as much informed as possible will only lead to positive results.
 By providing news about high-level disinfection that may be interesting to read and useful to know, the importance of medical disinfection will be reminded once again.
 High-level disinfection eliminates all microorganisms both in and on a device, but as an exception, small numbers of bacterial spores are left.
 In case of bad elimination, virus may spread.

 In practice different cases may happen, thus reading news and being informed about them may take you to the next level in your career that many books cannot ensure.
-Below we present 4 news about medical disinfection from the past month that worth reading.
+Below we present recent health articles about medical disinfection from the past month that worth reading.

 September 18, 2018

 For pharmaceutical, biotech, and medical device manufacturers that operate in clean room environments, the cleaning and disinfection of surfaces in their controlled environments are cornerstone elements of their contamination control programs.
 Any deficiency or shortcoming in a contamination control program can lead to expensive investigations, production stoppages, and costly product recalls.
 Despite the critical role that effective surface decontamination plays in the production of safe and effective medicines, especially for sterile products produced by aseptic processing, too many facilities continue to struggle with the basics of cleaning and disinfection.